appsmithorg/appsmith-docs/website/docs/reference/widgets/table/inline-editing.md

 # Inline Editing

-Inline edit-ability for a column can be enabled for the whole column or at the cell level based on a condition.
+Inline edit-ability for a column [can be enabled](#editing-cells) for the whole column or at the cell level based on a condition.
+You may also allow users to [update existing rows](#row-level-mode) of data, or [add new rows](#adding-new-rows) entirely.

 <VideoEmbed host="youtube" videoId="eIecDfvSOsU" title="" caption=""/>

 ## Editing cells